Carmen Callil

-Dame Carmen Thérèse Callil, (15 July 1938 – 17 October 2022) was an Australian publisher, writer and critic who spent most of her career in the United Kingdom.
+Dame Carmen Thérèse Fakhry Callil, (15 July 1938 – 18 October 2022) was an Australian publisher, writer and critic who spent most of her career in the United Kingdom.
 She founded Virago Press in 1973 and received the Benson Medal from the Royal Society of Literature in 2017.
 She has been described by Gail Rebuck as "the most extraordinary publisher of her generation".

 Early life and education

-Callil was born in Melbourne, Victoria, on 15 July 1938.
+Callil was born in Melbourne, Victoria, Australia, on 15 July 1938.
 Her father, Frederick Alfred Louis Callil, was a barrister and lecturer in French at the University of Melbourne who died when Callil was eight years old.
 He was of Lebanese descent; his father claimed to be the first Lebanese person to emigrate to Australia.
 Her widowed mother, Lorraine Clare Allen, raised four children, of whom Callil was the third.

-Callil was educated at Star of the Sea Convent and at Loreto Mandeville Hall.
+She was educated at Star of the Sea Convent and at Loreto Mandeville Hall.
 She then studied at the University of Melbourne, graduating with a Bachelor of Arts degree in History and Literature in 1960.
 She emigrated from Australia one week later and settled in London.